DarkEnergyScienceCollaboration/CS2.1/CS2.1.2/doc/proposed_galaxy_schema.rst

 - Declination -- decimal degrees -- in the International Celestial Reference System.
   Measures for the barycenter of the galaxy/component.

-- Redshift -- unitless -- Due to both the Hubble flow and the galaxy/component's peculiar motion.
+- Observed Redshift -- unitless -- Due to both the Hubble flow and the galaxy/component's peculiar motion.

+- Cosmological Redshift -- unitless -- just the Hubble flow

+- Redshift due to proper motion -- unitless

 - SED -- a pointer to the SED file in the provided library (see metadata above) associated with the galaxy/component (can neglect internal extinction, which